roxyabedi/trivio-quiz-application/project-instructions.md

 Your project should include a README file.
 Take the time to document your project in the README.
 Include the following sections.

-#### Describe your Code

-Discuss any challenges that you had while developing this project.
-* What was the problem?
-* How did you approach the problem?
-* What was the final solution?

 Show a block of code that you are particularly proud of (one block for each team member).

 #### Retrospective